ibm-cloud-docs/activity-tracker/views.md

 {:external: target="_blank" .external}

-# Creating custom views through the logging UI
+# Creating custom views through the UI
 {: #views}

 Through the {{site.data.keyword.at_full_notm}} web UI, you can apply search and filtering criteria to define the events that are displayed through a custom view.